nicholas-johnson/deobfuscator/README.md

 ### Is it accessible? ###

-Yes. with script turned off, you see a human readable email address that can easily be typed, of the form: "name at domain dot com"
+Yes. with script turned off, you see a human readable email address that can easily be typed, of the form: "name at domain dot com".
+It falls into the category of "progressive enhancement"

+### Can I see it in action? ###

+Yes, there are some examples up at [webofawesome.com/post/deobfuscator/](http://webofawesome.com/post/deobfuscator/)

 ### But will it blend? ###

-No.
+That question makes no sense.
+Define "Blend" in this context.

+### But it was your question ###

+Who are you talking to?

+### I don't know anymore ###

+Usage?

 ## Usage ##